-A DSLR style camera can theoretically support your image-crafting habits all the way up to feature filmmaking with proper cine-lenses.
+A DSLR-style camera can theoretically support your image-crafting habits up to feature filmmaking with proper cine lenses.

-Camcorders will hold you back if you are hoping to hone your video craft continuously over time.
+Camcorders will hold you back if you hope to hone your video craft over time.
 But they still dominate as the ultimate in run and gun documentation.
-Camcorders are ready to go any time anywhere.
+Camcorders are ready to go anytime, anywhere.

-So now that you know all you need to know, get out there and choose the camera that is right for you.
+So now that you know all you need, get out there and choose the right camera.